 In The Amazing Spider-Man, Andrew Garfield admitted that he had to go commando while wearing the costume.
 Although a shot early on in the movie when Flash is beating him up shows that this only applies when he's in costume.

-In Easy A, when Olive fakes sex with Brandon, she gives him her panties and presumably spends the rest of the party in her short dress without any.
+In Easy A, when Olive fakes sex with Brandon, she gives him her panties, leaving shortly thereafter.

 In Hansel And Gretel Witch Hunters, Mina strips out of her dress and reveals that she's totally nude underneath before entering the pond.
 Hansel doesn't wait to be asked a second time to join her for a Two-Person Pool Party.
 No wonder the simple townsfolk thought her a witch.